 A Mind of Winter: Essays on the Imagination (2019) combines personal essays based on my walks in the beautiful woods around Olympia, Washington, with mini-essays on a variety of philosophers and poets theorizing on the imagination.
 I include a PDF of the series.

 I also divided the two components of A Mind of Winter--the personal essays and the critical sketches–into separate books, the former now available as Spring Forward, the latter as The Imagination, both in PDF form here.

-First, Summer is my first Olympia-based book, the essays founded, as usual, on my woods-walks, this time in the majestic forests nearby my house.
-I wrote most of the essays during September of 2018.
-I include a PDF and audio book of the series.
+First, Summer (2018) is my first Olympia-based book, the essays founded, as usual, on my woods-walks, this time in the majestic forests nearby my house.
+I wrote the essays a few months after I moved here, fully infatuated with my new home.
+I include a PDF and audiobook of the series.

-This Fall is the collection of essays I wrote in the fall of 2105, over about month’s time, after my daily walks in Boyce Park, a few miles outside of Pittsburgh, during the autumn leaf fall, in the shadow of my wife’s sudden passing the previous winter.
-I include a PDF of the full series, as well as an audio book of my readings of the essays.
+This Fall (2015) is the collection of essays I wrote over about month’s time, after my daily walks in Boyce Park, a few miles outside of Pittsburgh, during the autumn leaf fall, in the shadow of my wife’s sudden passing the previous winter.
+I include a PDF and an audiobook of the series.